Lucas300905/LucasOS/FAQ/README.md

 Q: How is the integrity?
 How can I bypass banking apps?
 Can I root LucasOS?

 A: The rom passes Basic Integrity by default ("MEETS_BASIC_INTEGRITY").
-To get strong integrity you will have to use additional modules such as Trickystore and others.
-Follow this [guide](https://telegra.ph/STRONG-INTEGRITY-FIX-05-26)
+To get strong integrity you will have to add a keybox.xml in Kaorios ToolBox app.

 Yes, you can root the rom with any method you want, but it might be detected by some banking apps.
 Just hide it properly